This page explains website policies, procedures, and required links for GSA websites.

 Reuse and Copyright

 Most material on our site is free of copyright and may be copied and distributed without permission.
-Citation of the GSA site and a link back is much appreciated.
+Works produced by federal government employees in the course of their employment are generally not protected by copyright and are in the public domain in the U.S. Citation of the GSA site and a link back is much appreciated.

 Federal agencies are required to provide the following links/information on our websites.